 4. Social Media Squatters and ISP Take Down

 Theft of trademarks on Facebook, Instagram, and other social media platforms is also an everyday occurrence.
 While social media platforms have a complaint procedure, the chances of successfully stopping an infringing use are not good unless you have a trademark registration.
 Complaint forms are sent to an anonymous department with no personal contact.
 Without a registered trademark, you will likely never receive a response and be powerless to recover the poached page or handle.

 5. Stop Import of Counterfeit Goods with Trademark Registration

 Millions of products are sold on sites like eBay and Amazon.
 The world of counterfeit goods, both online and off, is growing daily.
 A trademark registration assists with both of these threats.

 Your registered trademark can also be listed with U.S. Customs and Border Protection, which will act to stop fake goods from being imported into the United States.

 Registrations also assist with efforts to have counterfeit goods removed from Alibaba, eBay and Amazon.

 6. Orderly Expansion of the Business into new locations

 A US registered trademark provides nationwide protection, regardless of the actual geographic use of the mark.
 A registered trademark allows you time to expand into new states and territories without less risk of being blocked by a non-registered user in one location.
-U.S registrations can also be used as the basis for applying for a trademark registration in foreign countries.
-To learn more about foreign registration, read: How to Secure a Foreign Trademark.
+U.S registrations can also be used as the basis for applying for trademark registration in foreign countries.
+To learn more about foreign registration here are some tips on How to Secure a Foreign Trademark.